-There's been a lot of change in many areas of audio entertainment, but turntables have remained remarkably the same since the 1970s.
-In fact many of the same brands, such as Denon, Rega, Thorens and NAD which were considered the top in their class at the time, are still dominating to this day.
+Core turntable design has remained remarkably unchanged since we first started testing them in the 1970s.
+In fact, many of the same brands – such as Denon, Rega, Thorens and Pioneer, which were considered the top in their class at the time – are still around to this day.

-Our expert testers and listening panel put the latest models through rigorous testing to rate sound quality, ease of use and how well the turntables work in real life – so you'll know exactly what to expect.
-We also measures the rotational accuracy of the turntable, tracking force of the cartridge and ease of use.
+Our expert testers and listening panel put the latest turntables through rigorous testing to rate wired and wireless sound quality, ease of use, and how well they work in real life.
+We also measure the rotational accuracy of the turntable, the tracking force of the cartridge and how easy it is to use.

-Since our first turntable test in 1975, we have used the same Technics SL-1200 mk II as our reference system.
+Since our first turntable test in 1975, we've used the same Technics SL-1200 MK2 as our reference system.

 Ease of use

-Our tester assesses the difference between the claimed and measured figures for tracking force and frequency response using calibrated reference LPs.
-He also measures the rotational speed for accuracy.
+Our tester assesses the difference between the claimed and measured figures for tracking force, rotational speed and frequency response using calibrated reference LPs.

 We give every turntable a CHOICE Expert Rating so you can see at a glance which models are the best performers.
 This overall score is made up of: